AKloc/BookNotes/The Manager's Path.md

 - NO SURPRISES ALLOWED.
 If you give someone a nasty review and they're taken aback by it, you've probably failed them.
 - Change the environment sometimes.
 Happy hours, lunches, etc are really helpful in building bonds that carry over into work.
 - Don't be nice.
 Be kind.
 - Much of management is shielding your people where possible, without over-sheltering. e.g. - business shifting priorities 100 times.
-Make the decision to NOT complain to your team
+Make the decision to NOT complain to your team as the leader.
+- Managers have to stay technical.
+Go out of your way to do it.
+But have to stay technical.
+Don't be t

 **What can I do with this?**
 - We used the concepts from this book to draw up our leveling criteria.